The browser you are using is not supported. Please consider using a modern browser.

 Hartke

-Founded in 1939, Lutheran Immigration and Refugee Service is the second largest refugee resettlement agency in the United States.
+Founded in 1939, Global Refuge is the second largest refugee resettlement agency in the United States.
 It is nationally recognized for its leadership advocating with refugees, asylum seekers, unaccompanied children, immigrants in detention, families fractured by migration and other vulnerable populations.
-Through more than 75 years of service and advocacy, LIRS has helped over 500,000 migrants and refugees rebuild their lives in America.
+Through more than 75 years of service and advocacy, Global Refuge has helped over 500,000 migrants and refugees rebuild their lives in America.

 The Latest